Topological Hopf algebras and their Hopf-cyclic cohomology: Cyclic cohomology for topological Lie algebras

-\ni To this end we will need the following terminology.
-A topological algebra is called locally multiplicatively convex, if its topology can be defined by a family of submultiplicative semi-norms\footnote[1]{A semi-norm $\rho:A \lra [0,\infty)$ is said to be submultiplicative if $\rho(ab)\leq \rho(a)\rho(b)$ for any $a,b \in A$.}.
+\ni A topological algebra is called locally multiplicatively convex, if its topology can be defined by a family of submultiplicative\footnote[1]{A semi-norm $\rho:A \lra [0,\infty)$ is said to be submultiplicative if $\rho(ab)\leq \rho(a)\rho(b)$ for any $a,b \in A$.} semi-norms.
 In order to check whether an algebra is locally multiplicatively convex, one uses the following lemma of \cite{MitiRoleZela6162}, see also \cite[Coroll.
 1.3]{Pirk06-II}.